Characters from Anime and Manga that are just that... totally... awesome.

 There's a suspicious lack of Bianca here.
 Maybe her behavior in the Club Battle arc was a little obnoxious, but come on, she's just so bubbly and happy and friendly all the time it's really hard to get mad at her (and even harder to stay mad)!
 It helps that she also Took a Level in Badass come the Clubsplosion.

 Georgia, the Dragon Buster.
-She's incredibly badass, beautiful, and does a great job at busting Dragon-types.
+She's incredibly Bad Ass, beautiful, and does a great job at busting whatever Dragon-types she can.

 November 11 is such a cool character, not only is he rather amusing and even somewhat likable despite being amoral, he definitely proves that freezing powers are not something to laugh at.
 November's solution to second-hand-smoke is unique.